 Tell our lawmakers not to take food away from Iowans!

-These bills would take food away from Iowans and increase hunger and food insecurity in our state.
-The harmful proposals include:
+This bill would restrict SNAP participants’ ability to make their own food choices, take food away from Iowans, and increase hunger and food insecurity in our state.
+The harmful proposals in the bill include:

 Households with more than one vehicle would be especially at risk of being kicked off SNAP.
 Having a vehicle can be the difference between finding employment or not, especially in rural areas of the state without public transit.
 Asset limits also discourage people from saving for emergencies.
 This policy would keep Iowans stuck in poverty, not help them out.

 - Performing monthly and quarterly eligibility verification checks for SNAP and Medicaid.
 Such frequent eligibility checks have the potential to make program participants jump through additional hoops and remove people from benefits for which they are eligible, especially when paired with an asset test for SNAP.

 - Requiring custodial parents to cooperate with the child support recovery unit or lose access to SNAP benefits.
 There is not a way to implement this provision that does not result in taking food away from children.
 Furthermore, there is no evidence this type of policy generates significantly more child support payments to custodial households.